stlink-org/stlink/README.md

 * RedHat/CentOS 8: Users can install from [EPEL repository](https://src.fedoraproject.org/rpms/stlink/branch/epel8)
 * FreeBSD: Users can install from [freshports](https://www.freshports.org/devel/stlink)
-* OpenBSD: Users need to compile and install from source as described in our [compiling manual](doc/compiling.md).

 ## Installation from source (advanced users)